 When Should You Contact a Motorcycle Accident Lawyer in Long Beach?

-Right now.
-Motorcycle accidents can leave you in a tricky financial situation.
+You should contact a lawyer as soon as possible after your accident.
+Motorcycle crashes can leave you in a tricky financial situation.
 Our team recognizes that you have bills to pay.
-We also acknowledge that you may find yourself reluctant to reach out out of concern about the cost of legal representation.
-Omega Law Group anticipates these concerns and works to accommodate them.
+We also acknowledge that you may find yourself reluctant to contact a lawyer out of concern about the cost of legal representation.

 Following a crash, you can meet with a Long Beach motorcycle accident attorney free of charge.
 If you choose to work with our team, you can benefit from our contingency policy, which ensures you don’t pay us unless we win your case.

 With that in mind, we recommend that you contact a personal injury attorney within hours of your accident.
-The sooner you have an attorney on your side, the faster you can delegate the legal elements of your recovery to an experienced professional.
-Even if you decide not to move forward with a civil case, you can still benefit from our early advice.
+The sooner you have an attorney on your side, the faster you can delegate the legal elements of your recovery to a California law professional.

 Personal Injury Claims Help You Hold Negligent Parties Accountable

-Motorcyclists find themselves in uniquely dangerous situations when navigating Long Beach’s interstates.
+Motorcyclists find themselves in uniquely dangerous situations when driving on Long Beach’s interstates.
 This isn’t to say that you should never drive your motorcycle in Long Beach.
 Rather, the people around a motorcyclist like yourself need to take particular care to prevent accidents that might put you in harm’s way.

 The responsibility that other motorists owe motorcyclists is referred to as the duty of care.
 All parties on the road must uphold the duty of care they owe to one another to prevent accidents.
-Parties who engage in recklessness or unchecked negligence violate that duty and can find themselves held civilly accountable for an accident.
+Parties who engage in recklessness or unchecked negligence violate that duty and can find themselves held accountable.

 You can work within the California civil system to claim that a negligent party violated the duty of care owed to you.
 In doing so, you can open a personal injury case against that party and demand that they help you financially recover from your accident.